HouzuoGuo/laitos/doc/[Web-service]-Microsoft-bot-hook.md

 1. Sign up for a Microsoft account and visit [Microsoft Bot Framework](https://dev.botframework.com/).
 2. Visit "My bots" and then [create a new bot](https://dev.botframework.com/bots/new)
 3. Enter basic details such as name and description.
-4. Think of a URL on your laitos server that will serve the bot, make the endpoint name difficult to guess and write it down into "Message endpoint". (e.g. `https://my-laitos-server.net/very-secret-microsoft-bot-hook`)
+4. Think of a URL on your laitos server that will serve the bot, make the endpoint difficult to guess and write it down into "Message endpoint". (e.g. `https://my-laitos-server.net/very-secret-microsoft-bot-hook`)
 5. Click "Create Microsoft App ID and password" to automatically generate an app ID, be sure to note down the password as it will be filled into configuration soon.
 6. Submit the form to complete registration of the new bot.